 Sprinkling With Baking Soda

 You can also apply baking soda as a powder to control liverwort in a greenhouse.
-According to the University of Maryland, simply sprinkling dry baking soda on the area at a rate of about 1/2 teaspoon (2.24 grams) per square foot can provide excellent control of liverwort.
+According to the University of Maryland, simply sprinkling dry baking soda on the area can provide excellent control of liverwort.

 It can be a good idea to wait until after a period of rain to try this method on small spots of crabgrass growth, as moisture on plant surfaces will help the baking soda stick.
 If you live in an area with little rain, you can apply water to the desired areas beforehand.